 What About Owner-Operator LMIA?

 Foreign nationals can create and fill their job vacancy under Owner-Operator LMIA.
 It involves creating or acquiring a company or part of it in Canada.
 Following this, the owner-operator will have to obtain a work permit.
 Under Owner-Operator LMIA, the applicant must also adhere to the same requirements as employers do under the LMIA.
-Here’s a link to our view on the changes to the Owner-Operator LMIA program, which we suggest you read to understand this pathway better.
+Make sure to learn about the changes to the Owner-Operator LMIA program, which we suggest you read to understand this pathway better.